chevalun/entropy.js/README.md

 ------------

 Clone the Github repository or simply download the sources.
-You can run an entropy instance just by starting it with Node:
+You can run an entropy instance just by starting it with the `node` command:

     node entropy.js